AVSLab/basilisk/docs/1-7-MigratingToPython3.md

 ```

 ##Strings
-External python packages will give warnings if python strings include '\x' where x is not a valid escape character.
+External python packages will give warnings if python strings include '\x' where x is not a pythonic valid escape character.
 These warnings did not appear using Python 2, when using strings as input for latex or for other text processing, they should be made a raw string by appending an r:
 ```
 r"..."
 ```